Avivar101/anime_video_downloader/README.md

 and the stream provider.
 This tool is not responsible for your actions; please make an informed decision prior to using this application.
 Usage of third party programs and/or libraries may be forbidden in your country without proper consent of the copyright holder.

+## Credits
+This Script was written with aid and references from